Alixyvette/CS351-Systems-Programming/mp-cache-Alixyvette/README.md

 ### Putting it all Together

-We have provided you with a <span>*driver program*</span>, called `./driver.py`, that performs a complete evaluation of your simulator and transpose code.
-This is the same program your instructor uses to evaluate your handins.
-The driver uses <span>test-csim</span> to evaluate your simulator, and it uses <span>test-trans</span> to evaluate your submitted transpose function on the three matrix sizes.
-Then it prints a summary of your results and the points you have earned.
+We have provided a <span>*driver program*</span>, called `./driver.py`, that performs a complete evaluation of the simulator and transpose code.
+This is the same program the instructor uses to evaluate handins.
+The driver uses <span>test-csim</span> to evaluate the simulator, and it uses <span>test-trans</span> to evaluate the submitted transpose function on the three matrix sizes.
+Then it prints a summary of the results and the points earned.

 To run the driver, type:

     linux> ./driver.py

-## Submission

-To submit your work, commit all your changes to "csim.c" and "trans.c" and push to Github.
-Note that we will *not* be using any of the other files in your repository to evaluate your work (i.e., we will use a fresh set of supporting files), so be sure you're not relying on changes made outside of the named files!